Rolex Milgauss: Versions

 In 2007, Rolex brought back the Milgauss after nearly 20 years, as model number 116400.
 The model initially came in three versions: A black dial with white batons and orange squares on the minute track at the batons; a white dial with orange batons and orange minute track; a black dial with orange and white batons and a green sapphire crystal.
 The Milgauss was the only Rolex produced with a tinted crystal.

 Because of its internal magnetic shield the Milgauss is thicker than the Submariner, but the same width.
 It weighs 157 grams.
 The Milgauss is available only in 904L polished stainless steel, which is extremely resistant to scratches and corrosion.
 Apart from its resistance to magnetic fields, the Milgauss' most unusual feature is its orange lightning-bolt second hand, a unique feature originally introduced with the 6541 Milgauss model.

-In 2008, the recommended retail price was $6,200 and it was selling at or below this price.
-A short time before its release, resellers and retailers were asking as much as double retail in anticipation of the new model.
-As of 2022, shortly before the line was discontinued, the MSRP for a GV Milgauss was $9,150.